 For the pizza bagel bites, preheat the oven to 350° and have ready one or two sheet pans lined with aluminum foil.

-Cut the miniature bagels in half, and transfer the sheet pan, using two if necessary as to not overcrowd the pan.
+Cut the miniature bagels in half, and transfer to the sheet pan, using two if necessary as to not overcrowd the pan.
 Spray generously with cooking spray and bake for 10 minutes.
 Remove from the oven and allow to cool slightly.

 Smear about a tablespoon of sauce across the surface of each bagel, add a generous pinch of cheese and scatter the pepperoni evenly amongst them.
 Transfer back to the oven and bake for 12 minutes longer.
 Allow to cool slightly and serve.